UBDS-3/BashLab/README.md

 In this practicum you will learn how work with the biological data without interface, using only terminal

+What are our goals:
+1. Get the data
+2. Get insight of what it is
+3. Transform it in a format we want
 # How-to

 1. Open your browser - Chrome/Firefox/Safari/etc.